JSFRi/MSD-RLHSS/README.md

 Policies/ is the folder of all codes of implementing 6 migration policies: RL-based policy, Random Placement, Least Recently Used replacement (LRU), Least Frequently Used replacement (LFU), Maximal/minimal feature policy, and K-means policy.
 Implementation of each policy is under the folder with the same name of the policy.

-Datasets/ contains brief summary of the 4 scientific datasets.
+[Datasets/](Datasets) contains brief summary of the 4 scientific datasets.

+Results/ includes the results of experiments upon the 4 datasets, in the form of Jupyter notebook.
+Each notebook contains some breif information about the corresponding dataset, and the results in terms of system response time and etc.

 ## Datasets

+See [Datasets/](Datasets) for more details

 ## Getting Started